rkulla/dotfiles/README.md

 (I ONLY symlink it to my code-snippets folder).
 Putting eslintrc in $HOME is deprecated and jsconfig.json or tsconfig.json can't live in $HOME either.

+Don't forget to look at my .vim/coc-settings.json as well and **make sure** at least coc-eslint and coc-tsserver are installed
+   $ ls ~/.config/coc/extensions/node_modules  # install.sh should have installed them

+See also typescript/README.md in this repo.

 ### iterm2
 Enable `mouse reporting` for each profile.
 Then in `General > Selection` enable `Applications in terminal may access clipboard`, `Copy to pasteboard on selection`,